 Planning permission is also required for relevant demolition in a conservation area.
 Planning permission may be needed in addition to listed building or scheduled monument consent.
 The application process and requirements for each are different.

-What activity does and does not require planning permission is matter of considerable complexity.
-The Government’s Planning Portal provides much useful advice.
+What activity does and does not require planning permission is a matter of considerable complexity.
+The government’s Planning Portal provides much useful advice.
 Any doubts should be raised directly with planning or conservation officers in the relevant local planning authority.

 A failure to apply for planning permission when required can lead to an enforcement notice being served requiring reversal of the works.
 Failure to follow an enforcement notice is a criminal offence.

 Planning applications are usually determined by the local planning authority (although some will be decided by the Secretary of State).
 Historic England will be consulted by the authority making the decision on many applications which could affect designated heritage assets (ref.
 2)

 In the case of a listed building, any works to alter, extend or demolish the building in a way that affects its character as a building of special interest require listed building consent from the local planning authority, whether planning permission is also needed or not.
 Listing status covers the entire building, internal and external, and so works which require consent might include the replacement of windows and internal alterations, for example.

 Planning applications and listed building consent applications are usually decided by the local planning authority, which is the local district authority in regions with county and district councils, or the unitary authority or London Borough.